Gastro Center of Maryland

-If you’re between ages 50 and 75, it’s important to undergo regular colon cancer screenings.
+If you’re between ages 45 and 75, it’s important to undergo regular colon cancer screenings.
 By diagnosing and treating colon cancer in its early stages, you might be able to achieve a full recovery.
-At the Gastro Center of Maryland, with offices in Columbia, Olney, and Annapolis, Maryland, Dr. Pia Prakash, Dr. Josh Rosenbloom, Dr. Eduardo Castillo, and Dr. Dado Xu provide colon cancer screening and care.
-To learn more about colon cancer, call the office nearest you or book an appointment online today
+Board-certified gastroenterologists at the Gastro Center of Maryland provide colon cancer screening and care.
+Gastro Center of Maryland offers services to patients who live in the greater DMV area.
+To schedule a consultation, call 410-290-6677 or book an appointment online today!

 Colon cancer is a type of cancer that starts in your large intestine (colon).
 If colon cancer is left undiagnosed, it can spread to other parts of the body.

 Anyone can develop colon cancer at any age, but it often occurs as people get older.
 It often manifests in the form of precancerous growths (polyps) on the inner lining of your colon.